Five Common Mistakes in Natatorium Design

 Remedy

-Even if coordination and communication happen, it is sometimes difficult to translate the two languages.
-Air and Water people speak two different languages and do not necessarily understand each other.
+Even if coordination and communication happen, it is sometimes difficult to translate between water and air/HVAC jargon.
 The remedy for this is to simplify the information so all parties can understand.
 Be as detailed as needed in your world; but for coordination, simplify.

 Conclusion